-Biennial wormwood, common mullein, daisies, mugwort, wild carrot, wild parsnip, and wild radish are sure signs that your soil has poor fertility.
+Biennial wormwood, common mullein, daisies (shown above), mugwort, wild carrot, wild parsnip, and wild radish are sure signs that your soil has poor fertility.

 Luckily, many perennials actually flower better when the amount of food in the soil is on the lean side.
 This list includes achillea, antennaria, artemisia, asclepias, centranthus, cerastium, coreopsis, echinops, eryngium, gaillardia, salvia, santolina, solidago, and stachys.
 In the edible department, beans (and other legumes), beets, carrots, parsnips, peas, radishes, sage, and thyme tolerate soil that's low in fertility.

 Related: How Crop Rotation Can Help You Manage Pests And Improve Soil Quality